Login

 Does Propane Sink or Rise?

-Propane gas is heavier than air making it sink.
+Propane gas is heavier than air, causing it to sink.

 Is Propane A Compound?

-Propane is an organic compound and is made of two different elements, carbon and hydrogen.
+Yes, propane is an organic compound made of carbon and hydrogen.

 Does Propane Burn Clean?